 This gets changed during simulation on right.

-Intelligence scaling parameter ($\theta_I$) captures the diminishing returns to AI observed in machine learning research. $\theta_I=1$ means constant returns - doubling AI compute doubles intelligence output. $\theta_I<1$ means decreasing returns, consistent with AI scaling laws where performance follows power laws in compute.
+Intelligence scaling parameter ($\theta_I$) captures diminishing returns to AI and labor in the production of intelligence. $\theta_I=1$ means constant returns - doubling both AI and human labor doubles intelligence. $\theta_I<1$ means decreasing returns, so that doubling both inputs increases intelligence less than proportionally.
 Our baseline $\theta_I=0.94$ reflects empirical estimates from professional services sectors.
-Lower $\theta_I$ means stronger diminishing returns to AI investment, leading to earlier intelligence saturation.
-This parameter bridges economic modeling with computer science scaling laws, explaining why exponential AI progress might not translate to exponential economic growth.
+Lower $\theta_I$ implies stronger diminishing returns to AI investment in terms of producing intelligence.

 $$I = \left[\alpha_I^{1-\rho_I} K_I^{\rho_I} + (1-\alpha_I)^{1-\rho_I} L_I^{\rho_I}\right]^{\theta/\rho_I}$$